PDXPythonPirates/meetup/git-intro/README.md

     git config --list

-If not already configured, add your name and email:
+If not already configured, add your name and emaiil:

     git config --global user.name "Your Name"
     git config --global user.email "you@example.com"